Aliases for S100A6 Gene

 GeneCards Summary for S100A6 Gene

 S100A6 (S100 Calcium Binding Protein A6) is a Protein Coding gene.
-Diseases associated with S100A6 include cutaneous ganglioneuroma and endometrial cancer.
+Diseases associated with S100A6 include cutaneous ganglioneuroma and uterine corpus cancer.
 Among its related pathways are Gastric cancer network 2 and Prostaglandin Synthesis and Regulation.
 GO annotations related to this gene include calcium ion binding and calcium-dependent protein binding.
 An important paralog of this gene is S100A12.

 UniProtKB/Swiss-Prot for S100A6 Gene

 May function as calcium sensor and modulator, contributing to cellular calcium signaling.
 May function by interacting with other proteins, such as TPR-containing proteins, and indirectly play a role in many physiological processes such as the reorganization of the actin cytoskeleton and in cell motility.
 Binds 2 calcium ions.
 Calcium binding is cooperative.